Wednesday, July 14

 Architecture is a service profession.
 The question is, “who are we serving?”
 This session is a continuation of the panel discussion on “Creating a Different Kind of Access” and will take a closer look at addressing the harm being done against indigenous people and people of color, and how to enact an architecture that is more socially relevant.
 By sharing hard facts, attendees will understand the potential benefits of equity and inclusion within their practice and gain tools and tips to combat inequities in the profession, the academy and the community.

 Speaker: Kendall A. Nicholson, Ed.D, Assoc.
-AIA, NOMA, LEED GA / University of Virginia School of Architecture
+AIA, NOMA, LEED GA / Director of Research and Information/Association of College Schools of Architecture

 M Transformational Leadership: Making a Difference in Your Organization